 Within each of the subject groups above, you have a choice of choosing either Higher Level (HL) or Standard Level (SL).
-Higher Level (HL) subjects normally requires more studying time (i.e. 240 hours over two years) compared to Standard Level (SL) subjects (i.e. 150 hours over two years).
+Higher Level (HL) subjects normally require more studying time (total 240 hours of classes) compared to Standard Level (SL) subjects (total 150 hours of classes).

 In total, you need to take three subjects at Higher Level (HL), and three at Standard Level (SL).